Image

 What is a backflow device and why do I need one?

 Backflow devices can include air-gaps, reduced-pressure assemblies, or double-check assemblies.
-They prevent cross-connections or reduce the risk of potential contamination.
-The one-way valves acceptable in the San Jose Water service area are Lead-Free Reduced Principle or in a few cases Lead-Free Double Checks.
+They prevent a cross-connection or reduce the risk of potential contamination.
+The one-way valves acceptable in the SJW service area are Lead-Free Reduced Principle or in a few cases, Lead-Free Double Checks.
 An air-gap is a physical separation between the water filling a tank and the water inside the tank.
 These are usually placed just before a pump in a lower pressure situation.

-Backflow devices are owned and maintained by consumers when required.
+Backflow devices are owned and maintained by our customers, when required.

-Backflow prevention devices are required on fire services and some domestic services to protect the public water supply from actual or potential contamination from cross connection and backflow.
-In addition, By law, testing and recordkeeping are required on all backflow preventers at least once a year.
+Backflow prevention devices are required on fire services and some domestic services to protect the public water supply from actual or potential contamination from cross-connection and backflow.
+In addition, by law, testing and recordkeeping are required on all backflow preventers at least once a year.
 SJW performs complimentary testing for all customers.
-All new assemblies are required to be lead-free as of Sept.
+All new assemblies were required to be lead-free as of Sept.
 1, 2016.

-Why am I being told I need one?
+Why am I being told I need a backflow device?

 If you have been contacted by our Cross-Connection and Backflow Program, it is because you were identified following a survey, observation or list-examination.
-When the program was initiated, SJW developed a list of those locations with the greatest need for backflow devices.
-The list is routinely updated and evaluated and newly identified addresses are contacted each year.
+When the program began, SJW developed a list of locations with the greatest need for backflow devices.
+The list is routinely updated and evaluated.
+Newly identified addresses are contacted each year.